Table of Contents[Hide][Show]

 - Pros: Upscale area, beautiful harbor, great for sailing

-- Cons: Very expensive, can be touristy
+- Cons: Very expensive, can be touristy, and sometimes noisy on the weekends

 Huntington Beach in the Huntington Harbour

-- Pros: beach lifestyle, beautiful harbor, great for boating, Cost effective in comparison to Newport Beach
+- Pros: beach lifestyle, beautiful harbor, great for boating, Cost-effective in comparison to Newport Beach

 Long Beach

-- Pros: More affordable than some areas, diverse community, close to Catalina Island, Options include Belmont Shore, Bay Harbour, Naples Island, Spinnaker Bay, Spinnaker Cove and The Peninsula area.
+- Pros: More affordable than some areas, diverse community, close to Catalina Island, Options include Belmont Shore, Bay Harbour, Naples Island, Spinnaker Bay, Spinnaker Cove, and The Peninsula area.

 Types of Boats: Matching Your Vessel to Your Dock